top of page

 Tip: There are some cases where you’ll want to be more aggressive with your bids (spend over your break even point).
 Examples: New launch, promo or to push campaigns’ ad spend in general.
 For these cases, you can increase your RM factor by 1 or even by 2 to avoid slowing down your ad spend.

-If you do this and afterwards you want to go back to your original RM, remember to gradually decrease it over a long period of time (around 30 days), checking results after each decrease, to keep your ad spend going.
+If you do this and afterwards you want to go back to your original RM, remember to gradually decrease it over a long period of time (around 30 days), checking results after each decrease, to avoid your ad spend dropping too much.

 • Maximum bid.
 This is the maximum bid the tool may set when modifying bids, and it must be added when you set up your metrics.
 Once a target reaches its maximum bid, it won't go any further.

 Tip: The maximum bid you set for a campaign should represent the absolute highest bid you would want to set for any target in the campaign.
-This may vary depending on your budget, your market, and your earnings potential: authors with longer series and great read-through may be ready to spend up to $2 or even $3 per click on hyper-relevant targets, while an author with a standalone will want to keep the maximum bid at $1 or even below.
+This may vary depending on your budget, your market, and your earnings potential: authors with longer series and great read-through may be ready to spend up to $2 or even more per click on hyper-relevant targets, while an author with a standalone may want to keep the maximum bid at $1 tops.

 • Minimum bid.
 This will be the lowest bid the tool will set.
 If you leave the tool to do its job, in some cases the bid can go as low as $0.02, in which case you might as well pause the target.
 The minimum bid is there to ensure a minimum level of exposure for these targets.